railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_place.rst

    *Example of an analytic chart for projects*

-Once you've defined the different analytic accounts you can view your chart through the menu :menuselection:`Financial Management --> Charts --> Analytic Charts of Accounts`.
+Once you've defined the different analytic accounts you can view your chart through the menu :menuselection:`Financial Management --> Charts --> Analytic Chart of Accounts`.

 .. index::
    pair: module; hr_timesheet_invoice